Babies this age continue to grow — in size, physical skills, and their ability

 parents may worry that their baby is getting too fat.
 A few babies and toddlers are

 overweight.
-For these children, professional advice from the baby's doctor can be
+For these children, advice from the baby's doctor can be useful.

-and develop as they should, babies need proper nutrition, including fat, in their
+develop as they should, babies need proper nutrition, including fat, in their diet.

 Your baby's rapid growth will slow down as the first birthday approaches.
-But expect
+Expect

-big changes in the coming months as your little one becomes more mobile.
+big changes in the coming months as your baby becomes more mobile.